Overview of Missouri Retirement Tax Friendliness

 Depending on their level of income, retirees living in Missouri may not have to pay state income taxes.
 Most seniors who live entirely on Social Security retirement benefits and public pension income are eligible for a full exemption on that income.
 However, income from retirement accounts such as an IRA or 401(k) are taxed as regular income.

-Missouri also has sales taxes that are slightly higher than the national average and property taxes that are somewhat below the national average.
-Read on to learn more about these and other key facets of Missouri’s tax system for retirees.
+Missouri also has combined state and local sales taxes that are slightly higher than the national average and property taxes that are a bit lower than the national average.

 Is Missouri tax-friendly for retirees?

 Missouri is moderately tax-friendly for retirees.
-Social Security retirement income is fully exempt for seniors earning less than $85,000 to $100,000 per year.
+Social Security retirement income is fully exempt for seniors earning less than $85,000 per year if filing single and $100,000 per year if filing jointly.
 Public pension income, from a teachers’ retirement system for example, is eligible for a significant deduction.
-All other forms of retirement income in Missouri are taxable.
+All other forms of retirement income in Missouri are taxable, at least partially.
 The state also has relatively low property taxes, but its sales tax is above average.

 Is Social Security taxable in Missouri?

-Yes, but for most seniors it will be fully exempted.
-Seniors with an Adjusted Gross Income (AGI) below $85,000 (for single filers) or $100,000 (for joint filers) do not have to pay taxes on Social Security retirement income, even if it was taxed federally.
-Above those cut-offs, Social Security retirement income is subject to the state income tax rates shown in the table in the next section.
+Social Security is taxable here, but for most seniors, it will be fully exempted.
+Seniors with an adjusted gross income (AGI) of less than either $85,000 (for single filers or heads of household) or $100,000 (for joint filers) do not have to pay taxes on Social Security income.
+That is true even if it was taxed federally.
+Above those AGI cut-offs, Social Security retirement income is subject to the state income tax rates shown in the next section.